-Use it or lose it—that’s what practically everyone with remaining marketing budget faces when it comes to end-of-year accounting.
-If you’re lucky enough to have a little something left over, you certainly want it to go to good use, especially with 2018 around the corner.
-Since you can’t spend it on a Cancun getaway (unless your next marketing conference is there), you need some smart ways to use those funds to finish the year strong—or make investments for the year ahead.
+Use it or lose it—that’s what you’re facing when it comes to end-of-year accounting.
+If you’re lucky enough to have a little something left over, you certainly want it to go to good use, especially with the new year around the corner.
+Since you can’t spend it on a Cancun getaway (unless your next marketing conference is there), you need some smart ways to use those funds to finish the year strong.
+Luckily, we have some ideas for you.

 How to Spend Your Extra Marketing Budget

 We’re about to head into the holidays, which means things will be super hectic from Thanksgiving through New Year’s.
-If you want to enjoy your holidays without the headache of queuing up content, throwing your funds toward some extra stuff to tide you over.
+If you want to enjoy your holidays without the headache of queuing up content, throw your funds toward some extra stuff to tide you over.
 End-of-year roundups or predictions for the new year can be especially popular.
 (Fact: Our roundup of the best infographics of 2017 is still one of our more popular posts.)

-Keep in mind, however, that when it comes to seasonal content, the adage “if you’re on time, you’re late” holds true.
-You need enough runway in your production timeline to publish at least 2-3 weeks ahead of the holidays so you have enough time to promote to publications and allow readers to share your content.
+Keep in mind, however, that you need some runway in your production timeline.
+You’ll want to publish at least 2-3 weeks ahead of the holidays to give yourself enough time to promote to publications and allow readers to share your content.

 3) Sprint Projects